Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Ablation Experiments

 \subsection{Impact of Class-Collected Data / Retrieval Data}

-In this section, we ablate the different components of our alignment data.
-Specifically, we compare the high concept coverage LAION-CLASS-Collected dataset with the higher image-caption quality retrieval datasets: CC3M, CC12M, and SBU.
-Our experiments show that aligning DINOv2 and All-Roberta-Large-v1 on the high concept coverage dataset results in a high ImageNet zero-shot domain transfer accuracy of 76.1 \(\%\), though the retrieval accuracies are lower, at 52.7\(\%\)/42.2\(\%\).
+In Table \ref{tab:ablation_data}, we ablate the different components of our alignment data.
+Specifically, we compare the high concept coverage LAION-CLASS-Collected dataset with the high semantic alignment retrieval datasets: CC3M, CC12M, and SBU.
+Our experiments show that aligning DINOv2 and All-Roberta-Large-v1 on the high concept coverage dataset results in a high ImageNet zero-shot domain transfer accuracy of 76.1 \(\%\), though the retrieval accuracies are lower, at 52.7\(\%\)/42.2\(\%\) due to the noisy semantic alignment in LAION dataset.
 In contrast, training with the higher image-caption quality retrieval datasets results in high image and text retrieval scores on the Flickr30k val set (85.3\(\%\) and 72.4\(\%\), respectively).
-However, the limited concept coverage of these datasets leads to a much lower ImageNet accuracy of 54.1\(\%\).
-Combining both types of datasets yields both high ImageNet accuracy and high image/text retrieval accuracies.
-To ensure that the extra data is adequately utilized, we train for an additional 30 epochs.
-This approach results in our best-performing model, achieving an ImageNet accuracy of 76.30\(\%\) and Flickr retrieval scores of 87.54\(\%\)/74.17\(\%\) (last row).
+However, the limited concept coverage of these datasets leads to a lower ImageNet accuracy of 54.1\(\%\).
+Combining both types of datasets yields both high ImageNet accuracy and high image/text retrieval accuracies verifying that both dense coverage of unimodal spaces as well as high cross-modal semantic similarity is required to train effective projectors.
+To ensure that the extra data is adequately utilized, we train for an additional 15 epochs resulting in our best-performing model, achieving an ImageNet accuracy of 76.30\(\%\) and Flickr retrieval scores of 87.54\(\%\)/74.17\(\%\) (last row).